tapashsutradhar/tapashsutradhar/Projects/Solar-Battery System Development/README.md

 - Load: DC lighting and USB ports for device charging
 - Monitoring: Arduino reads current/voltage, logs data, and communicates via RS-485

+## Explanation of Key Components and Connections

+1. Solar Panel
+Connects directly to PV input of the MPPT charge controller.

+Use MC4 connectors or proper DC screw terminals.

+Typical output: 18V DC (unregulated).

+2. MPPT Charge Controller
+Regulates charging of the battery based on solar input.

+Has three terminals:

+PV input (from panel)

+Battery output (to battery)

+Load output (to DC devices or fuse box)

+3. Battery (LiFePO₄ 12V 50Ah)
+Stores energy from the panel via the charge controller.

+Should have a built-in BMS for overcharge/discharge protection.

+Connect battery + to controller battery + and same for –.

+4. DC Loads
+Connect via load terminal of the charge controller or directly from the battery through a fused DC bus.

+Includes:

+LED lights (12V)

+USB charging module (12V to 5V buck converter)

+5. Sensors (INA219)
+INA219 #1: Connected between solar panel and controller to measure input voltage/current.

+INA219 #2: Connected between battery and load to monitor load usage.

+Both sensors communicate with Arduino using I2C (SDA/SCL) and require Vcc + GND.

+6. Arduino Uno
+Collects sensor data and sends it to:

+Serial monitor

+RS-485 Modbus interface (optional)

+Uses basic code to compute power (V x I), log data, and flag issues (e.g., low battery).

+7. RS-485 Module (Modbus)
+Transmits Arduino data to a remote PC, dashboard, or microserver.

+Optional — for telemetry or upgrades.

 ## Wiring Diagram